Display Random Posts from Specific Tags or Categories in WordPress

 Before uploading, make sure you customize this code according to your needs.
 Old heads feel free to knock the boots, while newer chaps may benefit from the following information:

-• As mentioned in the code comments, replace the “tag=whatever” parameter with the name of the tag for which you would like to display random posts.
+” parameter with the name of the tag for which you would like to display random posts. - To display random posts from a specific category instead of a specific tag, simply replace the

-• Note that this code is essentially the same as that given for newer versions of WordPress; the only difference being that you use the orderby=rand parameter for newer versions of WordPress (where the plugin is not required), and random=true for older versions (where the plugin is required).
+tag. - Note that this code is essentially the same as that given for newer versions of WordPress; the only difference being that you use the

-• To create multiple lists of random posts, simply create multiple instance of this loop and change the category or tag parameter names to suit your needs.
+loops after the main loop may result in unintended paging and/or plugin issues, so make sure to place it after the main loop. - To create multiple lists of random posts, simply create multiple instance of this loop and change the category or tag parameter names to suit your needs.

 Time to chill